DGehrmann/CS50P/README.md

-This reporsitory contains my implementations of the Problem Sets of Harvards "Introduction to Programming with Python (CS50P)" Online Course (2022 version).
+This repository contains my implementations of the Problem Sets of Harvards "Introduction to Programming with Python (CS50P)" Online Course (2022 version).
 Link to the course: https://cs50.harvard.edu/python/2022/

 Course description: